Which sporting events have been affected following the death of the Queen?

 Boxing

-The women’s world middleweight title fight between Savannah Marshall and Claressa Shields on Saturday night was postponed after the British Boxing Board of Control cancelled all the weekend’s bouts as a mark of respect.
+The women’s world middleweight title fight between Savannah Marshall and Claressa Shields was postponed after the British Boxing Board of Control cancelled all the weekend’s bouts as a mark of respect.

-BOXXER CEO Ben Shalom confirmed a provisional date of Saturday October 15 was being worked on for the fight.

 Tennis